As a new property investor, you must understand what is ‘equity’ is. Equity is how much of your property you actually own.

 Let’s say, in 2015 I purchased an apartment for £100,000 with a £90,000 loan from the bank.
 In 2018, this apartment is now worth £200,000, but the loan has reduced from £90,000 to £85,000.
 There are no additional debts against the property.
 This means my equity is £115,000 (£200,000 – £85,000) or 43% (£85,000 / £200,000 x 100).

 Another way to calculate your equity is by using the loan-to-value ratio, or LTV.
 It’s calculated by dividing the remaining loan balance by the current market value.
-So using the above property as an example, my LTV would be 43% (£85,000 / £200,000 x 100).
+So using the above property as an example, my LTV is 43% (£85,000 / £200,000 x 100).

-The process of applying for equity (more money to invest) is simple; you can apply directly with the lender or a mortgage broker.
-An assessment of your financial eligibility and a current valuation of your property will be conducted.
-If approved, the funds will be transferred into your nominated bank account.
+Remortgaging your property using equity is not difficult.
+Apply directly with a lender or a mortgage broker.
+An assessment of your financial eligibility and a valuation of your property will be conducted to determine if you have enough positive equity.
+If approved, the fund will be transferred into your nominated bank account.

-So, how have you used equity to grow your property portfolio?
+So, how do you grow your property portfolio?

 Sign up for more weekly property investment tips